varunaashish/Employee-Attrition-Dashboard/README.md

 The primary objective of this project is to conduct comprehensive analysis of the employee attrition within the organisation.
 The analysis will involve identifying the key drivers of employee turnover and provide actionable insights to HR Department for developing effective retention strategies.

 # Key Insights:
--The organization had workforce of 1470 employees members.
-Out of which 237 employees have left the organization which results in 16.1% of attrition rate.
+-Out of the total workforce of 1470 employees, 237 members have left the organization, resulting in an attrition rate of 16.1%, reflecting the turnover within the company during the specified period.

 -The average age of workforce in the organization is 37 years.